edjroot/expug/docs/syntax/compatibility_with_pug.md

 - __Comments__ are done using `-#` as well as `-//`, following Elixir conventions.
 The old `-//` syntax is supported for increased compatibility with text editor syntax highlighting.

 - __Text attributes__ need to have double-quoted strings (`"`).
-Single-line strings will translate to Elixir char lists, which is likely not what you want.
+Single-quoted strings will translate to Elixir char lists, which is likely not what you want.

 - __Statements with blocks__ like `= if .. do` ... `- end` should start with `=`, and end in `-`.
 This is the same as you would do in EEx.